pharringtonp19/housing-and-homelessness/docs/housing insecurity/index.md

   - [The Great American Foreclosure Story: The Struggle for Justice and a Place to Call Home](https://www.propublica.org/article/the-great-american-foreclosure-story-the-struggle-for-justice-and-a-place-t)

 ### **Evictions**
 In this class, we discuss the negative impacts the eviction has both on housing instability and employment.
 We discuss the challenges of assessing the costs of eviction, from working with Judge-IV, to data linking issues, to non-count outcomes which may be quite similar to evictions.
-[Slides](https://slides.com/pharringtonp19/presentation-of-collinson-et-al-2023/fullscreen)
+[Slides](https://slides.com/pharringtonp19/presentation-of-collinson-et-al-2023/fullscreen), [Discussion Questions](https://daffodil-brand-804.notion.site/EVICTION-AND-POVERTY-IN-AMERICAN-CITIES-12752d8e3f6d8049bb89d4972aa4b6ac?pvs=4)

 <div style="border: 2px solid black; padding: 10px; text-align: center; width: calc(33.33% - 1%); margin: 0 auto;">
   <!-- Title of the PNG -->